clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

    The total duration of presentations within a session may be less than or equal to the duration of that session.
-The total duration may not exceed the duration of the session (Midspace's importer will detect this issue and highlight it to you).
+The total duration may not exceed the duration of the session Midspace's importer will detect this issue and highlight it to you.

    A "presentation" may be different to a typical paper presentation.
 For example, it may be a demonstration, workshop, tutorial, social activity,